travelnxt/appacitive-docs/index.md

 Article
 =======
 Articles represent your data stored inside the Appacitive platform.
-Every article has a dedicated type mapped to the schema that you create using the designer available in your management console.
-If we were to use conventional databases as a metaphor, then a schema can be used to represent a table and an article would correspond to one row inside that table.
+Every article has a dedicated type.
+This type is mapped to the schema that you create via the designer in your management console.
+If we were to use conventional databases as a metaphor, then a schema would correspond to a table and an article would correspond to one row inside that table.

 The article api allows you to store, retreive and manage all the data that you store inside appacitive.
 You can retreive individual records or lists of records based on a specific filter criteria.